 I pull into the lot of a little apartment building in Keizer.
 The key in the envelope opens the door to unit C. It's actually a pretty nice little place, maybe an economic notch or two above my commieblock.
 Hardwood floors, a bedroom, a bathroom, a living room.
 The place is furnished; I'm guessing I'm not the first person to stay here under an arrangement like this.
-I should probably wash the sheets a few times before I sleep in them.
 Still, the place seems nice enough.
-Better than a hole in the ground, at least.
+I could have done worse.

 I go into the bathroom to relieve myself, and take a look in the mirror.
-I'm still wearing the same outfit from the other night, and I'm getting pretty damn sick of seeing myself in it.
+I'm still wearing the same clothes from the other night, and I'm getting pretty damn sick of seeing myself in them.
 Before I do anything else, I'm going to need to get some new clothes.

 I think about my wallet and phone, that disappeared the night Piney tried to bury me.
 They're both probably at the bottom of the river somewhere; at any rate I hadn't found them on Bigg Piney's body or in his car.
 Getting a new neetbux card shouldn't be a problem, I just have to go down to the Social Security office and tell them I lost mine.
-Ditto with the phone, since that was a gibsmedat as well.
-It might not be the smartest idea, though, if Macadamia's crew is looking for me.
+It might not be the greatest idea, though, if Macadamia's crew is looking for me.

-Felipe had left a new phone for me inside the car, although I'm guessing it's probably bugged and I should chuck it if I eventually decide to take off anywhere.
+Felipe had left a new phone for me inside the car, although I'm guessing it's probably bugged and I should probably chuck it if I decide to take off anywhere.
 I look in the envelope; sure enough there's \$3,000 in crisp hundred dollar bills in there.
 I've got cash and a place to sleep, that's probably enough until I can figure out something better.